badsyntax/vscode-spotless-gradle/README.md

 - Provides diagnostics to show invalid formatting (with quick fixes)
 - Provides a Spotless fixAll code action (`Format on Save`)
 - Provides a Spotless formatter (`Format Document`)

-Supports all languages that Spotless supports.
+- Supports all languages that Spotless supports

 ## Requirements